News (May 2022 - Jan 2021)

 If you have a news story that you think we should publish on the site please contact us @ Webmaster.

-The DFS (Declared Facility Status) is required by HM Coastguard for an NCI Station to be fully integrated with the UK Search and Rescue (SAR) organisation.
+A DFS is required by HM Coastguard for an NCI Station to be fully integrated with the UK Search and Rescue (SAR) organisation.
 This year, April 7th was the date for the annual review of our status and once again it turned out to be a successful day for Teignmouth NCI.

 All in all an excellent day - well done Teignmouth NCI.